p2p-org/p2p-wallet-web/README.md

 yarn
 ```

 - Project uses `lerna` for package management.
-You will need to build the packages first tbefore starting development.
+You will need to build the packages first before starting development.

 ```
 yarn build